ParthAnghan1/Kaushalportfolio/README.md

 - **Contact Section** Simple form to allow visitors to get in touch with me.
 - **Smooth Animations:** Modern CSS and JavaScript animations to enhance user experience.

-## Demo

-You can view a live demo of the portfolio website [here](https://github.com/bhavya-parmar/portfolio_website.git).

 ## Technologies Used